aws-samples/amazon-sagemaker-secure-mlops/README.md

 # MLOps
 The goals of implementing MLOps for your AI/ML projects and environment are:
++ Getting ML models to production
 + Operationalization of AI/ML workloads and workflows
 + Create secured, automated, and reproducible ML workflows
 + Manage models with a model registry and data lineage
 + Enable continuous delivery with IaC and CI/CD pipelines
 + Monitor performance and feedback information to your models
++ Providing compliance, security, and cost tools for ML development
++ Increasing collaboration and experimentation

 ![ML workflow artifacts](img/mlops-artefacts.png)